Pressure Cooker Holiday Baked Beans are delicious any day of the year. One taste and you will never buy canned beans again!

 We’ve all had the Better Homes and Gardens Baked Beans at one time or another, right?
 If you’ve been following my blog, you will know that I can never leave good enough alone.
 I always like to take recipes up a notch.
 This Pressure Cooker Holiday Baked Beans recipe makes a big pot of beans and easily feeds at least 10 people.

 This Pressure Cooker Holiday Baked Beans recipe will have you jumping for joy!
 You can make these delicious Baked Beans right in your Pressure Cooker, without an overnight soak and without hours in the oven!

 Canned baked beans, in my opinion, are usually too sweet.
 While the BHG Baked Beans are pretty good, I felt like there was something missing and I didn’t like the candied taste.

-You don’t need to soak your beans overnight, if you don’t want to do so.
+You don’t need to soak your Navy Beans overnight, if you don’t want to do so.
 I just soak them for a few hours.
+You can always just add a little more time to the cook time, if you don’t want to soak the beans.
 I find using the RSVP Stainless Steel Strainer Basket makes so many things easier.

 Don’t they look delicious!!!???!!
 Big ole pot of beans.

 Beans freeze really well, so I always make a whole bag at once and then freeze them in Reditainer Extreme Freezer Containers with labels, so that I can just pull some beans out of the freezer when I am in the mood for Baked Beans, like on Hot Dog Night.
 Try my Pressure Cooker New York Dirty Water Hot Dogs recipe, the next time you make Hot Dogs.
 It’s a super easy 3 ingredient dump and forget method.

 My husband loves to make Pressure Cooker Pork Chops and Baked Beans using this Pressure Cooker Holiday Baked Beans recipe.